pluralsight/guides/draft/software-engineering-best-practices/plurasight/article.md

 * Follow with care
 * Give products to customer early

-Before we jump in to see "How a software developer can apply these basic principles to build a better software"?
-Lets understand what a Software Development Life Cycle is?
+Before we jump in to see _How a software developer can apply these basic principles to build a better software?_ Lets understand _what a Software Development Life Cycle is_?

 ### Software Development Life Cycle (SDLC)